runexec/chp/tutorial/01/README.md

 # Tutorial 1

-By the end of this tutorial you should beable to do the following
+By the end of this tutorial you should be able to do the following
 * create a CHP project
 * create a CHP CHTML page
 * define a CHP route